NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Move ends four frames sooner
     - Can follow up on whiff
     - Has 50 lift instead of 46 to fix combo drops on some characters
+- 5A
-- 5A charge time changed from 11 frames to 8
+    - Charge time changed from 11 frames to 8
+    - Grabbable the entire move
 - 5A(A) added as 2AA(A)
 - 2B can follow up on whiff
 - 2BBB(B) has more lift